ETKTOKEN/webchain-mirror/README.md

 3. Run `npm start` to start the mirror node

 ## Features
-- Mirrors WebChain blocks from e-talk.xyz
+- Mirrors WebChain blocks from WEBCHAIN BLOCKCHAIN
 - Reports new blocks back to the mother node
 - Allows validator transactions via Our CLI /withdraw + OTP confirmation
 - to submit transactions?
 Use our CLI/SDK `npm install webchain-blockchain-sdk`